 Invitations to judge or review

-Proof that you actually completed the evaluation (as opposed to just being invited)
+Proof that you actually completed the evaluation (not just that you were invited)

 Descriptions of the event, journal, or organization involved